 Check out their truffles here!

 Like many other companies on this list, Divine Chocolate has a direct relationship with the cocoa co-op it sources from, Kuapa Kokoo.
-But Divine and Kuapa Kokoo don’t just have a direct relationship – Kuapa Kokoo owns 40% of Divine Chocolate.
+But Divine and Kuapa Kokoo don’t just have a direct relationship – Kuapa Kokoo owns 20% of Divine Chocolate.
 Kuapa Kokoo farmers also have seats on Divine’s Board of Directors.
 Farmer representation is key to improving farmer livelihood, and Divine’s business model allows Kuapa Kokoo, which has over 80,000 farmer members, to have a voice in key business decisions.
+Divine Chocolate is certified Green Business Member.

 Where to buy: https://www.divinechocolate.com/us/stockist